What We Know About Deep-Sea Mining — and What We Don’t

 Permanent Mission of Norway

-2050Today Members Signatory institution of the 2050Today Charter Our focus has been on simple but effective everyday measures in the workplace.
+2050Today Members Signatory institution of the 2050Today Charter – ACTION PLAN adopted Our focus has been on simple but effective everyday measures in the workplace.
 From energy saving to waste management, our Mission is actively working towards a greener future.
-Ambassador Tormod C. Endresen Contribution to climate action The Permanent mission of Norway in Geneva shares guidelines on sustainable […]
+Ambassador Tormod C. Endresen The permanent Mission of Norway ‘s climate Plan in a nutshell […]

 Permanent Mission of Italy